Earth sets behind the lunar surface, photographed by the Artemis II crew, April 6 2026.

 Data Architecture

 Standardised schemas and data pipelines that work across heterogeneous sensing platforms, enabling measurements to be compared, aggregated and used in regulatory reporting regardless of which hardware produced them.
-Built for the data engineers and regulated-environment software teams who need to integrate emissions data into existing systems.

 Interoperability